 In Table 2, we indicate discrimination fields, number of cases and categorization of cases based on the studies of Kayabas and Kutkut (2011) and Association of Protestant Church.
 As stated in table 2; they define four fields of discrimination as employment, education, accessing goods and services, and verbal and physical assaults.
 In the employment area, determined cases are mostly related to Alevism.
 However, in the research assistant case, it is about believes in God; therefore the case is related to atheism.
 In the education field, cases are mostly related to “Alevi” women who wear hijab, and Protestants.
 However, the verbal and Physical assaults are only for religious minorities.

-Even if there are four different categories related to religious discrimination in table 2, all fields includes dimensions for workplaces.
+Even if there are four different categories related to religious discrimination in table 2, all fields include dimensions for workplace.
 Especially, the categories of education, and accessing goods and services have feature of employment.
 Verbal and physical assaults can be also seen in the workplaces.
-In order to have deep insight, we adopt qualitative in-depth interviews to understand religious minorities at workplaces; because the reports and studies that make assumptions with regard to religious minorities and discrimination usually omit the real life experience of individuals, and different perspectives to the topic itself.
+In order to have deep insight, we adopt qualitative in-depth interviews to understand religious minorities at workplaces; because the reports and studies that make assumptions with regard to religious minorities and discrimination usually omit the real-life experience of individuals, and different perspectives to the topic itself.
 This approach helped us to understand how religious minorities construct their own reality in the given context.

 Turkey in many minority reports and Internet forums has been considered as a country that makes discrimination against religious minorities.
 However, the main reason of this perspective comes from modernization process of Turkey.
 Historical root of Turkey based on Ottoman Empire, and the empire had a patrimonial system due to having a sultan regime.
 Therefore, Turkish modernist movement recognized Ottoman era as primitive, reactionist, traditionalist, despotic and superstition.
 Thus, since the beginning of the modern republic, Turkey was positioned as nationalist, secular and modern country (Somel, 1998; Kolukirik, 2008).
 However, modernization process of Turkey ignored religious minorities and the state wanted to control religion.
 Article 24 in the constitution of Turkey brings limitation of religion and controlling it as follow: